sintefore/TimeStruct.jl/docs/papers/joss/paper.md

 # Statement of need

 For complex optimization models, a significant amount of code is typically used to track the relationships between time periods, further complicated if stochastic versions of the model are developed.
 Time constraints can be tricky to implement correctly.
 They can be a source of subtle bugs, in particular when more complicated structures are involved in models with linking constraints between time periods or scenarios.
-One example for this type of constraints is keeping track of a storage inventory over time or incorporate dispatch constraints.
+One example of these types of constraints is in keeping track of a storage inventory over time or incorporating dispatch constraints.

 Modellers typically use extra indices to keep track of time and scenarios, making the code harder to read, maintain and change to support other or multiple time structures.
 This complexity can be an obstacle during development, testing and debugging, as it is easier to work with simpler time structures.